tnaumann/wfdb-scaling/README.md

 >>> Creating volume took 2.356 mins
 ```

+(NOTE: The volume availability zone, `us-east-1c` above, should match your AWS availability zones which can be obtained by running `starcluster listzones`.
+The best choice is likely the same as your cluster location which can be obtained by running `starcluster listclusters`.)

 Once the volume has been created, make two changes to the `~/.starcluster/config` file:

 1. In the `[cluster wfdbcluster]` template, uncomment the line `VOLUMES = physionet`, and